 If you are considering a new role or are thinking about training as a teacher, we would love to hear from you.
 Please click on the link to the right to submit a C.V.
 If you are applying for one of our current vacancies, please follow the instructions on the relevant page to apply, rather than using the online form.

-Finchley Catholic High School, which celebrates its 90th anniversary in 2016, is set in extensive grounds with the iconic White House at its heart.
-The newly opened, multi million pound Sixth Form Centre is named after our founder, Canon Clement Parsons.
+Finchley Catholic High School, which celebrated its 90th anniversary in 2016, is set in extensive grounds with the iconic White House at its heart.
+The recently opened, multi million pound Sixth Form Centre is named after our founder, Canon Clement Parsons.
 Separate sports grounds and pavilion are a short walk from the school with an all weather pitch on site.
 The canteen and cafe with high quality food and a varied menu operates a cashless system and is available for students and staff, serving breakfast, midmorning snacks and lunches.
 There are extensive computer facilities with white boards in every classroom and ongoing investment in ICT.
 The staffroom (pictured above) has recently been newly refurbished and is fully equipped.

 Access to the school is easy, a four minute walk from Woodside Park tube station (Northern Line, zone 4) and two minutes from major bus routes north and south.
 There is a large staff car park and free on street parking outside the school.
 Secure bike sheds are available for students and staff.